myideaisgood/EDBS/README.md

 The trained model will be saved in the following directory : experiments/default/ckpt

+We provide the code in the case for MAML / miniImagenet.

 ## Citation
 If you use the work released here for your research, please cite this paper.
 (Will be added later)